-Often you are not interested in the whole knowledge base when performing calculations, and it is possible to specify a subgraph (a subset of your data to work on) to Graql.
+Often you are not interested in the whole knowledge graph when performing calculations, and it is possible to specify a subgraph (a subset of your data to work on) to Graql.

-For example, a knowledge base may contain groups, people and the relationships between them, but these can be excluded by specifying a subgraph using the
+For example, a knowledge graph may contain groups, people and the relationships between them, but these can be excluded by specifying a subgraph using the

 To count just people: